+In the foreground of these "dioramas" is a miniature four-track railroad upon which accurate models of passenger and freight trains of all classes operate continually.
 In THE centre is a full-sized steel locomotive cab, with complete boiler head, showing the valves, gauges, etc., and the "cab signals" which the Pennsylvania Railroad uses to reproduce in the engine cab the indications of the wayside signals.
 On either side of the exhibit space are full sized road signals of the "position light" type, in which the indications are given by rows of electric bulbs.

-Five mural paintings illustrate the steamship, the truck, the car-ferry, the bus and the airplane.
+Five dimensional paintings illustrate the steamship, the truck, the car-ferry, the bus and collection and delivery service which brings the entire Pennsylvania Railroad to the very doors of its shippers and consignees.
 Their purpose is to symbolize the fact that railroads not only furnish an unmatchable and dependable transportation service by rail lines, but are looking forward to a full coordination of all means of transportation.